vhdpimentel/duck-landing-page/README.md

-# ducktastic-landing-page
+# duck-landing-page
-A  web page made with basic html and css, especially flexbox, as part of my progress through the Odin Project.
+A  web page about ducks made with basic html and css, especially flexbox, as part of my progress through the Odin Project.